 Figure 9.
-Earned Income Tax Credit Benefit Structure The four figures presented on the following pages contain a listing of a file
+Earned Income Tax Credit Benefit Structure

+The four figures presented on the following pages contain a listing of a file named eitc.cpi which will be used to perform the analysis.
+Numbered comments are used to explain the file's contents.

 '''

 [1]

 ##eitc.cpi - Include file for Tutorial Session 4

 ##

 ##$Id$

-##

 ##Purpose: This file contains the necessary control parameters to simulate

 a new earned income tax credit.
 The description of this new

-##

-##

 program and explanation of parameters is contained in the

-##

 Introduction and Overview Guide under the heading of Tutorial

 ##

+##

 Session 4.

-##

 [2]

 2.1.7 Record selection facility

 ###

+Selection facility activation flag

 SELFLAG

-1

-Selection facility activation flag
+SELUNIT

 Selection facility family level

-SELUNIT

 SELSPEC

 Selection specification

 (idage < 21) && (idcfrh = 2)

 '''